wasi-master/pypi-command-line/docs/usage.md

 ### **Options**

 - `REGEX`
     The regular expression to search with  <span style="color: red">[required]</span>

 - `--compact` / `--no-compact`
-  Compact formatting  [<span style="color: blue">default:</span> no-compact]
+    Compact formatting  [<span style="color: cyan">default:</span> no-compact]</br>
     This removes the table and just shows the package names seperated by commands, it also adds hyperlinks on supported terminals

 - `-h`, `--help`
     Show the help message.

 ## read-the-docs